-HEALTH & WELFARE: \$4.41 per hour or \$176.40 per week or \$764.40 per month
+HEALTH & WELFARE: \$4.80 per hour up to 40 hours per week or \$192.00 per week or \$832.00 per month

-HEALTH & WELFARE EO 13706: \$4.13 per hour, or \$165.20 per week, or \$715.87 per month
+HEALTH & WELFARE EO 13706: \$4.41 per hour up to 40 hours per week or \$176.40 per week or \$764.40 per month

-This rate is to be used only when compensating employees for performance on an SCA-covered contract also covered by EO 13706, Establishing Paid Sick Leave for Federal Contractors.
+This rate is to be used only when compensating employees for performance on an SCAcovered contract also covered by EO 13706 Establishing Paid Sick Leave for Federal Contractors.
 A contractor may not receive credit toward its SCA obligations for any paid sick leave provided pursuant to EO 13706.

 VACATION: 2 weeks paid vacation after 1 year of service with a contractor or successor; and 4 weeks after 3 years.
-Length of service includes the whole span of continuous service with the present contractor or successor, wherever employed, and with the predecessor contractors in the performance of similar work at the same Federal facility.
+Length of service includes the whole span of continuous service with the present contractor or successor wherever employed and with the predecessor contractors in the performance of similar work at the same Federal facility.
 (Reg.
 29 CFR 4.173)

-HOLIDAYS: A minimum of ten paid holidays per year: New Year's Day, Martin Luther King Jr.'s Birthday, Washington's Birthday, Memorial Day, Independence Day, Labor Day, Columbus Day, Veterans' Day, Thanksgiving Day, and Christmas Day.
+HOLIDAYS: A minimum of eleven paid holidays per year: New Year's Day Martin Luther King Jr.'s Birthday Washington's Birthday Memorial Day Juneteenth National Independence Day Independence Day Labor Day Columbus Day Veterans' Day Thanksgiving Day and Christmas Day.
 (A contractor may substitute for any of the named holidays another day off with pay in accordance with a plan communicated to the employees involved.)
 (See 29 CFR 4.174)